CyberPlataa/Azure-Honey-Net-Lab/README.md

 - In this simulated case, an employee had been testing and creating EICAR files.
 - All information was gathered and analyzed to determine the root cause, extent of damage, and effectiveness of the response.
 - Report disseminated to all stakeholders.
-- Actions were taken to correct mistakes.
+- Actions were taken to correct mistakes. [*Corrected our firewall settings*](https://github.com/CyberPlataa/Secure-Cloud-Configuration)
 - Lessons-learned review of the incident was conducted.

 <br />